Glorantha: History of the Gloranthan game world

-Origin and board games (1960s–70s)
+Early development (1960s–1970s)

 Glorantha's origins lie in experiments with mythology, storytelling, recreation, and the blending of ancient societies.
 It is unlike its contemporary, Dungeons & Dragons which has its roots in wargaming.

 Stafford's first imaginings of Glorantha date back to 1966, when he began his studies at Beloit College, as a vehicle for him to deepen his own understanding of mythology by creating his own mythology.
 Stafford was greatly influenced by the ideas on the mythology of Joseph Campbell, and echoes of Campbell's work are to be found in many aspects of Glorantha; for instance, the story of the "God Learners" can be seen as an exercise on the implications of Campbell's idea of a unifying monomyth, and the story of Prince Argrath an exploration of Campbell's The Hero with a Thousand Faces (1949).
 More abstractly, Campbell's idea that myths are how we shape our lives deeply informs the picture of life in Glorantha throughout the game world's publication history.

 The first game set in Glorantha was the board game White Bear and Red Moon.
 The game details a time of constant war between the land of Sartar and the Lunar Empire during the reign of Argrath Dragontooth.
 Its board details an area called Dragon Pass, while the rulebook provides details of the warring factions, their lands, and leaders.
-In addition, it provides a large scale map titled "The Greater Lunar Empire", that provides us with the first glimpse of the larger world in which Dragon Pass is placed.
-Although the game is set in Glorantha,White Bear and Red Moon does not mention the name of the world.
+In addition, it provides a large-scale map titled the Greater Lunar Empire, showing a larger world in which Dragon Pass is placed.
+The White Bear and Red Moon does not disclose the name of the world.

-The next publication was also a board game, Nomad Gods, published by Chaosium in 1978.
-Nomad Gods detailed the raids and wars between the beast-riding, spirit-worshiping tribes of Prax, a cursed land to the east of Dragon Pass.
-Like its predecessor, it does not mention the world by name.
+Nomad Gods, a second board game, published by Chaosium in 1978, and based on the raids and wars between the beast-riding, spirit-worshiping tribes of Prax, a cursed land located east of Dragon Pass.
+It also did not mention the world by name.

-In 1978, after the publication of Nomad Gods, and prior to the publication of RuneQuest, the name Glorantha finally appears in print for the first time.
-Wyrm's Footnotes #4 contains three articles on Glorantha and a map of the whole world.
+In 1978, after the publication of Nomad Gods, and prior to the publication of RuneQuest, the name Glorantha appeared in print for the first time.
+Wyrm's Footnotes #4 contained three articles on Glorantha and a map of the world itself.